 Milwaukee boy killed: Abuse prevention, intervention resources

-Experts say that while it may be difficult to intervene in situations of abuse or neglect, when it comes to protecting children, everyone can play a role in keeping them safe.
+Experts say that while it may be difficult to intervene in situations of abuse or neglect, doing so can save lives – and that when it comes to protecting children, everyone can play a role in keeping them safe.

 "This family is going to need the community to wrap its arms around them," said Debbie Minsky-Kelly, Carthage College social work professor.